Get FREE tips to create the business you really want

-Before I share my answer, take a moment to think about this question.
-Why would someone market their business if they have a full waiting list?
+Before I share my answer, take a moment to think about these questions:

 (Seriously, think about it for a moment.
 I’ll wait.)

-Did you come up with a answer or two?
+Did you come up with an answer or two?
 Awesome.
 I’ll dive into mine, and we’ll compare notes at the end.

 Marketing is about communicating the value of what you offer to your customers.
 For online business owners, this usually means sharing ideas and helpful tips on a regular basis through a blog or newsletter.
 It can also include social media and leaving helpful, thoughtful comments on others’ blogs.